-All of these concepts, as well as discussions on comparative slavery, the development of a sociogenic approach to race, the nature of racial oppression, and the role of the social
+All of these concepts, as well as discussions on comparative slavery, the development of a sociogenic approach to race, the nature of racial oppression, and the role of the social control buffer are developed more fully in Allen's two-volume The Invention of the White Race (1994, 1997) and in his easily accessible "Summary of the Argument of The Invention of the White Race."15

-In his last years Allen was near completion of his final major work, a book length manuscript entitled "Toward a Revolution in Labor History," which was to be a reinterpretation of United States labor history shaped by his understanding of racial oppression and its centrality to American history.
-In that work Allen challenges what he calls the prevalent assumptions of American labor historiography -- that only free labor can be "proletarian," that the African American workers' two centuries of struggle against slavery isn't "labor" history, and that "American labor history" is essentially the story of European-American workers with African Americans playing a marginalized, auxiliary role in "the class struggle."
-"Toward a Revolution in Labor History" again argues that the main barrier to class consciousness in the U.S. is "the incubus of 'white' identity of the European-American workers."
-16
+In his last years Allen was near completion of his final major work, a book-length manuscript entitled "Toward a Revolution in Labor History," which was to be a reinterpretation of U.S. labor history shaped by his understanding of racial oppression and its centrality to American history.
+In that work Allen challenges what he calls the prevalent assumptions of American labor historiography - that only free labor can be "proletarian," that the African American workers' two centuries of struggle against slavery isn't "labor" history, and that "American labor history" is essentially the story of European-American workers with African Americans playing a marginalized, auxiliary role in "the class struggle."
+"Toward a Revolution in Labor History" again argues that the main barrier to class consciousness in the United States is "the incubus of 'white' identity of the European-American workers."16